michael2012z/BitBible/markdown/Etheridge/files/John.md

 2. As thou hast given him power over all flesh, that to all whom thou hast given him he should give the life which is eternal.

-3. But this is the life which is eternal, that they know thee, who art the true Aloha,The Aloha of truth. and Him whom thou hast sent, Jeshu Meshicha.
+3. But this is the life which is eternal, that they know thee, who art the true Aloha,

 4. I have glorified thee on the earth; the work which thou didst give me to do, I have finished it.